 If the deceased individual survived for any period of time after receiving the fatal injuries, his or her personal representative is entitled to bring a suit, referred to as a survival action, on behalf of the deceased person, to recover damages for the personal injury suffered before death.

-What Constitutes a Wrongful Death Case in Illinois?
+What Are Some Examples of a Wrongful Death Case in Chicago?

 What Types of Compensation Are Available?